davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-Spring Boot discovers your custom, application-specific `SecurityManager` implementation and configures the servers in the {pivotal-gemfire-name} cluster with authentication and authorization enabled.
+Spring Boot discovers your custom, application-specific `SecurityManager` implementation and configures the servers in the VMware GemFire cluster with authentication and authorization enabled.